unlock-protocol/unlock/unlock-protocol-com/blog/v13-upgrade.md

 If you are a Lock Manager, you can upgrade your contract by following the instructions below to take advantage of these new features!

-## A general upgrade of the based Unlock smart contracts
+## A general upgrade of the base Unlock smart contracts

 Unlock Protocol has recently undergone two important smart contract upgrades.